Improve Efficiency

 The tester helps ensure that crimped connections meet required specifications and industry standards for pull-out strength.

-Supports critical avionics and communication systems.
+High-reliability harnesses support critical avionics and communication systems.

-Found in imaging equipment, diagnostic tools, and patient monitors.
+Biocompatible and miniaturized harnesses are used in imaging equipment, diagnostic tools, and patient monitors.

-Powers automated systems and robotics.
+Designed for rugged environments to power automated systems and robotics.

-Provides connectivity in appliances, computers, and audio systems.
+Compact harnesses are used to streamline connections and reduce clutter in appliances, computers, and audio systems.

 If you're looking for more technical details or advice on wire harness design, manufacturing, or suppliers, feel free to ask!